huggingface/lerobot/examples/7_get_started_with_real_robot.md

 Take a look at this youtube video for help: TODO(rcadene)

-Run this in the same python session in your terminal to connect and configure the leader arm:
+Run the following code in the same python session in your terminal to connect and configure the leader arm:
 ```python
 leader_arm.connect()
 ```